timcera/wdmtoolbox/docs/install.rst

 Windows
 -------
-I use http://appveyor.com to compile "wdmtoolbox" for Windows.
-Getting the "appveyor.yml" configuration file right is a nightmare, but finally figured it out.
+I use http://appveyor.com to compile the 32-bit version and Github Actions to compile the 64-bit versions.
+Getting the "appveyor.yml" and Github workflow configuration files right is a nightmare, but finally figured it out.

 You should be able to compile it in other ways if you know your way around Windows, Python, and FORTRAN development.
 The minimal environment that